Jesper-Hustad/assignments/pa_4240/2/README.md

 As this project is not that big in scope or complexity architectural patterns, which are supposed to reduce complexity as codebases grow, aren't as clear-cut.
 Tough we can still see how it could be an advantage in the future.

 First of all the logic is moved.
-This improves readability.
+This can improve readability.
+Tough it increases direct coupling some changes can be easier.
+For example if the ball class was moved and initialized somewhere else it would be easier to implement the observer methods instead of moving the logic.

-It also makes changes easier.
-For example if the ball class was moved and initialized somewhere else it would be a lot quicker to implement the observer methods instead of moving the logic.
+Another great benefit is that we can also trust that the observer has the latest information instead of relying on the next time our class checks which may lead to unruly and hard to identify bugs.

-Another great benefit is that we can also trust that the observer always has the latest information instead of relying on the next time it checks which may lead to unruly and hard to identify bugs.
+The biggest downside is cost for this project was cost of implementation and now increased coupling.
+For bigger projects race conditions could occur if observors can trigger each other.

-The biggest downside is cost for this project was cost of implementation.
-For bigger projects though the biggest dangers are race conditions and alike that occur when updates can trigger each other.
+### Entity component system

-### Pipe and filter
+A drawback is the difficulty in changing the entity component as the refactoring required can make it infeasible.

-Functional programming is in many ways more of a preference than black and white.
-The biggest upsides are reduction of code which improves readability.
-The biggest downsides are is a bit steeper learning curve (debatable) and performance.
-Because imperative is by nature closer to machine code it is usually faster.
-Tough this may change in the future.
+The benefits are that it creates a unified system which all new entities can follow.
+This means a future software engineer will be helped by the architectural pattern in knowing which functions are required in a new entity.
+It also means that subsystems can be designed around every entity having a standard set of features.